Personal Injury -

 Yet, the actual number of preventable deaths may be even higher still, because of cover-ups in hospitals and the culture of physicians not reporting their colleagues’ mistakes.
 Despite this astounding statistic, deaths caused by medical error are rarely publicized.

-Patients that have been injured by a physician’s error may be able to seek recovery under a medical malpractice claim.
+Patients who have been injured by a physician’s error may be able to seek recovery under a medical malpractice claim.

 If a doctor or other medical professional fails to use a reasonable degree of care and skill, he may be held liable for medical malpractice.